Synthetixio/SIPs/SIPS/sip-55.md

 **The synth cannot be resumed by the circuit-breaker oracle due to access control restrictions**.

-Resumption of a synth when it's suspended by the circuit breaker will be possible by the [Protocol DAO](https://contracts.synthetix.io/ProtocolDAO) after investigating the price shock and confirming oracle feeds are stable.
+Resumption of a synth when it's suspended by the circuit breaker will be possible only by the [Protocol DAO](https://contracts.synthetix.io/ProtocolDAO) (see Rationale below) after investigating the price shock and confirming oracle feeds are stable.

 ## Rationale